FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 #### Extraction types

 ROBOT supports two types of ontology module extraction, Syntactic Locality Module Extractor (SLME) and Minimum Information to Reference an External Ontology Term (MIREOT).
 SLME extractions can be further subdivided into TOP (top module), BOT (bottom module) and STAR (fixpoint-nested module).
 For full details of what these different options entail, see http://robot.obolibrary.org/extract.html.
 We recommend the use of BOT for comprehensive modules that preserve the links between ontology classes and the use of MIREOT if relationships apart from parent-child ones are less important.

+:pencil:__WIP__ We used MIREOT to extract species in NCBITaxon, cell types in CL, and sex in PATO.
+For disease term, we used BOT to extract terms in MONDO. (as one of MONDO's features is the term hierarchy.)
+It's also possible to important the complete ontology if ???.

 #### Module extraction - using manual text lists